 Step 7: The decision-making

-After the meeting, the approved takes some time (a couple of minutes/hours), and then, walks through each of the options and marks the ones that seem the best fit given all the inputs.
+After the meeting, the approval takes some time (a couple of minutes/hours), and then, walks through each of the options and marks the ones that seem the best fit given all the inputs.
 It’s important that the approver can take isn’t forced to make the decision during the meeting.

 Also remember, the approver has the final say.
 Coding standards are subjective and opinionated by nature.
 So, this one will neither be the best nor the correct one.
 But, and this is much more important, it will be one.